nguyenngocbaocmt02/nguyenngocbaocmt02.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News

+- *Jan 2026*: Our paper [Adaptive Rollout Allocation for Online Reinforcement Learning with Verifiable Rewards](https://www.arxiv.org/abs/2602.01601) is accepted to ICLR 2026.
-- *Sep 2025*: Our paper [Mathematical Reasoning Planning for Language Models] is accepted as a Spotlight to NeuRIPS 2025!
+- *Sep 2025*: Our paper [Reasoning Planning for Language Models](https://arxiv.org/abs/2511.00521) is accepted as a Spotlight to NeuRIPS 2025!
 - *Aug 2025*: Our paper [Distributional Surgery for Language Model Activations](https://arxiv.org/pdf/2501.15758) is accepted to EMNLP 2025!
 - *May 2025*: Our paper [Structured Pruning for Diverse Best-ofN Reasoning Optimization](https://www.arxiv.org/abs/2506.03978) is accepted to ACL 2025!
 - *Jan 2025*: Two papers about intervention for LMs [Probe-Free Low-Rank Activation Intervention](https://arxiv.org/abs/2502.04043), [Task-driven Layerwise Additive Activation Intervention](https://arxiv.org/abs/2502.06115) are accepted to NAACL 2024!